-Coverage if you are under 65.
 You can qualify for Medicare Part A benefits if you are under 65 and you have end-stage renal disease (ESRD), permanent kidney failure that requires either ongoing dialysis or a transplant or you receive disability benefits because you have Amyotrophic Lateral Sclerosis (ALS) which is also known as Lou Gehrig’s disease.

-In addition, you must have received disability benefits from Social Security or the Railroad Retirement Board for at least 24 months.
+Also, you must have received disability benefits from Social Security or the Railroad Retirement Board for at least 24 months.
 You are automatically enrolled in Part A and Part B after you get either of these disability benefits for 24 months, which do not need to be consecutive.
-You can also qualify if you worked the required amount of time under Social Security, the Railroad Retirement Board or as a government employee, or you are the spouse or dependent child of someone who meets these requirements.
+You can also qualify if you worked the required amount of time under Social Security, the Railroad Retirement Board, or as a government employee, or you are the spouse or dependent child of someone who meets these requirements.

-Part A Eligibility.
 You are automatically enrolled in Part A at age 65 if you paid Medicare taxes while you were working and you did so for at least 10 years (40 quarters).
 If your spouse qualifies for Part A benefits without a premium, then you may also be eligible for premium-free benefits based on his or her work history.
 If you don’t meet work requirements, you can still sign up for Part A, but you will need to pay a monthly premium.

 You can also qualify for free benefits if you receive or are eligible to receive Social Security benefits or Railroad Retirement benefits.
 This also applies if your spouse is eligible to receive either of these as well, even if the spouse is deceased or divorced from the person seeking coverage.

-How Social Security credits impact coverage.
 People can receive free Part A coverage if they work and pay taxes to earn enough Social Security credits.
 Generally, 40 credits are required for free Part A coverage.
 Each credit is equal to one quarter of a year of work that you earn $1,300 and pay taxes on.
 If you earn more than 40 credits, then the overage does not apply to any additional benefits.
 If you don’t meet the 40-credit minimum, then you will need to pay a monthly premium to be covered for Part A. Your premium will depend on how long you have worked and how close you are to meeting the 40-credit requirement.
 If you are required to pay for Part A coverage, then you will also be required to enroll in Part B and pay a premium for that as well.

 If you do not meet any of the requirements above, then you can sign up for Medicare benefits during your Initial Enrollment Period.
 This is the 7-month period that begins three months before the month you turn 65 and ends three months after the month you turn 65.